Given Over to Death

 “Please, take a few breaths, I can’t understand what you are saying.”
 My friend’s sobs slowed as she breathed deeply and then spoke in a voice I could barely hear, “My child just told me that she sees nothing wrong with the life choices she is making.
 She gave me a whole list of reasons why my thinking is old fashioned, but I know her decisions will lead her to destruction.
 This is all so foreign to me.
 I don’t know what to do and I’m terrified for her.”

 Notice Paul uses the words “death” and “life” twice in this short verse.
 What does this look like in our relationships to people whose life styles conflict with what we believe is Scriptural?
-Paul says that Jesus gives us new life so that we can die to self for the sake of others so that those very people can experience a new life in Jesus.
+Paul says Jesus gives us new life so we can die to self for the sake of others, so those very people can experience a new life in Jesus.

-How I wish I could say that moment healed their relationship!
-Instead, it was one moment in the marathon of life that began to entice her son to “come to her table and sit a while.”
+How I wish I could say this moment healed their relationship!
+Instead, it was one moment in the marathon of life to entice her son to “come to her table and sit a while.”

 God wants to break apart our jars of clay to display the treasure of the gospel.
 That process showcases His power and not our weaknesses.
-Breaking hurts and sometimes destroys.
-Rather than despair this should give us great hope, if our hearts are fixed on the bigger picture of eternity.
+Breaking hurts and sometimes destroys, but rather than despair, this should give us great hope, if our hearts are fixed on the bigger picture of eternity.
 The breaking through humility puts Jesus on display, rather than our pride and hurt feelings.

 Oh Jesus, we need You, how we need You.
 Every hour we need You.
 Every minute we need You.
 Your presence brings life, but it also requires death.
 Alert us to moments today when instead of protecting ourselves, we humbly die to self as a means of setting a beautiful table that entices hurting people to come taste and see that You are good.